 Based on classic homemade recipes and wholesome ingredients, these fillets are the easiest way to bring along 100% fresh chicken or tuna meat.

 These individually wrapped snacks are an excellent way to supplement healthy protein and calories in between meals on your hike.
-Chicken fillets are offered in original or the favoured bacon flavour.
+Chicken fillets are offered in the original or the favoured bacon flavour.
 The tuna fillets provide therapeutic benefits like omega 3 and 6 fatty acids or glucosamine.

 7. Blue Wilderness Trail Treats

 If your dog is more of a cookie monster, then check out Wilderness Trail Treats.
-Both high protein dog treats and grain-free, Trail Treats are made for dogs that feel at home in the wild.
+Both high-protein dog treats and grain-free Trail Treats are made for dogs that feel at home in the wild.

-These crunchy biscuits are available in turkey, duck, or salmon, and offer healthy omega fatty acids from flaxseed.
+These crunchy biscuits are available in turkey, duck, or salmon and offer healthy omega fatty acids from flaxseed.

-8. Spot Farm Wild Shreds
+8. Spot Farm Basic Jerky Tenders

 This family-owned company has been a leader in premium jerky treats for dogs, and Spot Farms has raised the bar again with their new Wild Shreds treats.